Lower Back Pain Fundamentals 4 Essential Realities About Your Body

 The potential of adhered "fuzz" to transmit strain patterns from one part of the body to another cannot be overstated.
 This is why it's crucial as we get older to maintain adequate movement.

-• A huge number of back pain sufferers can, in fact, achieve lasting relief by committing to what I call the single most important self-healing strategy available...
+• A huge number of back pain sufferers can achieve lasting relief by committing to what I call the single most important self-healing strategy available...

-Lower Back Pain Essential Reality #4 Improving overall flexibility is the single most powerful strategy to relieve a huge percentage of lower back pain issues.
+Improving overall flexibility is the single most powerful self-treatment available for relieving lower back pain.

 Improving your body's overall flexibility — not just the muscles of you back but your entire body — is the heart and soul of lasting back pain relief.